vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 ### Calculating liquidity from commitment

-Each liquidity provider supplies an amount of liquidity which is calculated from their commitment (stake) and measured in 'currency siskas' (i.e. USD siskas, ETH siskas, etc.).This is calculated by multiplying the stake by the network parameter `market.liquidity.stakeToCcySiskas` as follows:
+Each liquidity provider supplies an amount of liquidity which is calculated from their commitment (stake) and measured in 'currency siskas' (i.e. USD siskas, ETH siskas, etc.).This is calculated by multiplying the stake by the network parameter `market.liquidity.stakeToCcyVolume` as follows:

 ```
 lp_liquidity_obligation_in_ccy_volume = market.liquidity.stakeToCcyVolume ⨉ stake.